Italian Plus Size Model Elisa D’Ospina

 What does Beauty mean for you?
 For every person beauty can be represented in many different ways, for me, beauty is something from the inside more than from the outside, because we are all going to grow, and our body is going to change through the years, but inner beauty is something that you were born with it, and nobody, not even time can take away.

-Coming from Venezuela where the beauty standards are difficult to reach, unless you go under the knife, it always keep me thinking how difficult must be for young generations to reach this beauty, or how much pressure they must feel.
+Coming from Venezuela where the beauty standards are difficult to reach unless you go under the knife, it always keeps me thinking how difficult it must be for young generations to reach this beauty, or how much pressure they must feel.

 I think is important to change this mentality, and to focus more in who we are from the inside out, instead of how we look, It is important to accept us by who we are and embrace ourselves.

-Don’t take me wrong I am not saying not to take care of us, and make our hair, and makeup every day, I am saying for those of you who are not size 0, to embrace who you really are.
+Don’t take me wrong I am not saying to take care of us and make our hair, and makeup every day, I am saying for those of you who are not sized, to embrace who you really are.

-But who’s better to tell us more about this topic than Elisa D’Ospina, Elisa is a plus size model, who knows what she want and how to get it, she is not one of those woman’s dying to fit in a particular beauty standard, she embrace herself and brakes all the rules she can find on her way, to be Beautiful, be Independent and be herself.
+But who’s better to tell us more about this topic than Elisa D’Ospina, Elisa is a plus-size model, who knows what she want and how to get it, she is not one of those woman’s dying to fit in a particular beauty standard, she embraces herself and brakes all the rules she can find on her way, to be Beautiful, be Independent and be herself.

 How did you get into fashion?
-How did you start your modelling career?
+How did you start your modeling career?